 Performing a few minutes of high knees before you start really working out increases your heart rate, warms up your muscles, and gets your body ready for more complex movements.
 Warming up is a vital part of any workout routine, because it gets your muscles ready to work and it also greatly reduces your risk of injury.

 Once you are nicely warmed up, you are ready to get started with your high knees workout routine.
 If you find doing continuous high knees too challenging of an exercise when you first get started, first try for 30 seconds on and 15 seconds off, and then repeat that procedure for up to three minutes.

 You can easily add a high knees component to any cardio or high intensity interval (HIIT) routine.
 If you are interested in building a bodyweight workout, include high knees along with other popular and effective cardio movements such as jumping jacks, high kicks, or squat jumps.

-We suggest you include cardio exercises or high intensity interval training (HIIT) exercises in your workout routine several times a week to achieve your fitness goals.
-A HIIT workout involves doing intervals of short bursts of high-intensity exercise followed by even shorter rest periods.
-You can do either cardiovascular exercises or resistance exercises.
-We suggest putting together a complete HIIT session that incorporates both types of exercise.
+Include cardio exercises or high intensity interval training (HIIT) exercises in your workout routine several times a week to achieve your fitness goals.
+A HIIT workout involves doing intervals of short bursts of high-intensity exercise followed by even shorter rest periods and has been shown as the most effective way to improve cardiovascular capacity.

 High knees can serve as a warmup movement, cardio burst between strength training exercises, or part of a HIIT workout or aerobic exercise routine.
 High knees can be included in a cardio circuit, between strength training exercises, or as a warmup before other activities.Adding this move to your overall fitness routine can help boost cardiovascular fitness, burn calories, strengthen your abdominal and lower-body muscles and prepare your body for more complex activities.
 High kicks can really strengthen the glutes, hip flexors, and quads.